KlausBlum/LO-ly-wiki/Config.md

 This file format is used by default, because it works equally in LibreOffice and OpenOffice, on Windows, Linux or Mac.
 No additional steps have to be taken before using it.

+The **Resolution** for PNG images can be specified.
+The default value (300) should be usable.
+Increasing this value will raise image quality, but also the file size.

-However, it's not the best choice with regard to image quality: [File formats - bitmap vs. vector](https://github.com/openlilylib/LO-ly/wiki/File-formats:-bitmap-vs.-vector#file-formats-bitmap-vs-vector)
+However, PNG is not the best choice with regard to image quality: [File formats - bitmap vs. vector](https://github.com/openlilylib/LO-ly/wiki/File-formats:-bitmap-vs.-vector#file-formats-bitmap-vs-vector)

 ### EPS
 At the moment, EPS is the only vector format available for OpenOffice.
 LibreOffice cannot handle it.